The geology of the islands

 After starting to write this section we realized that to do it well would repeat much of what already exists on the US Geological Survey’s website related to Hawaiian volcanism.
 Readers are urged to look over that site before traveling to Hawaii.

 One of the main attractions of naturalists to the Hawaiian Islands is to see active volcanism.
 From early 1983 until 2018 there was almost continuous lava lake or fissure eruptions on the Big Island.
 This was an unprecedented period of activity in recent history.
 However, an eruptive phase in 2018 drained the Kilauea lava lake and magma chamber, leading to a major collapse of the Kilauea caldera and a cessation of activity.
-Currently (2020) there are no volcanic eruptions occurring anywhere in the Hawaiian Islands.
-UPDATE (2021): There is now renewed volcanic activity at Kilauea with a slowly growing lava lake.
+UPDATE 2025: eruptions with high lava fountaining is now taking place since Dec 2024 about every 10-15 days.
+This fountaining only lasts from 5-10 hours, so it isn’t easy to see if you are not already on the island.
+More recent info on the volcanic activity since 2018 can be found here.
+Some 2025 animations of Kilauea’s fountaining and eruptive outpourings can be seen here.

 Note that the volcanos are not dead, not really even dormant.
 To see this go to the Earthquake page of the Hawaii Volcano Observatory (HVO), which displays weaker earthquakes than the main USGS Earthquake page.
 There are frequent earthquakes, mostly undetectable by people, below the summit of Mauna Loa and Kilauea and a few other locations.
 These reflect magma adjustments below the volcanoes.